What is the sound of Passion?

 Mankind was the center of this rhythmic, passionate, emotional and fascinating Torino 2006 Ceremony that made the eulogy of progress: “Citius!, Altius!, Fortius!”.

 Many renowned athletes and artists moved us with their tributes, among others: Roberto Bolle dancing a powerful and evocative ballet; Yoko Ono reading her husband’s song “Imagine”; Pavarotti singing “Vincerò”.
-We won an Emmy Award and we made history by giving our contribution to world peace.

 Executive Producer and Creative Director